apache/nuttx/configs/clicker2-stm32/README.txt

        NOTE: There is no way to stop the UDP test once it has been started other than by resetting the board.

+    STATUS:
+       2017-06-19:  The Telnet Daemon does not start.
+This is simply because the daemon is started too early in the sequence... befor the network has been brought up:

+           telnetd_daemon: ERROR: socket failure: 106

+         Basic network bring-up sequence works.
+At least no errors are reported.

   nsh:

     Configures the NuttShell (nsh) located at examples/nsh.
 This